-A process to determine where knowledge assets are in an organization, and how knowledge flows operate in the organization.
+A process to determine where knowledge assets are in an organisation, and how knowledge flows operate in the organisation.
 Evaluating relationships between holders of knowledge will then illustrate the sources, flows, limitations, and losses of knowledge that can be expected to occur.
 Identifying knowledge and directing it to the relevant people who might need it.

 What is mapped?

 Concepts, ideas, skills, people, assets, explicit and tacit knowledge in order to identify assets, flows, gaps and solutions.

 Mapping knowledge assets, otherwise known as a knowledge audit, typically involves the following:

 - Creating an inventory of knowledge assets including owners and locations, for example, listing clinical guidelines, who has responsibility for them and agreed review dates.